hkejigu/enketo-xpathjs/README.md

 Background
 --------

 While developing [Enketo](http://blog.aidwebsolutions.com/tag/enketo/) - an offline-web application to conduct surveys in areas with problematic Internet connectivity using the JavaRosa/OpenRosa form format - the need arose for a client-side XPath Processor that could be easily extended.
-Andrej Pavlovic' excellent XPathJS project was chosen due to the very easily readable code and very robust implementation (no bugs were found!) of the DOM Level 3 XPath Processor.
+Andrej Pavlovic' excellent XPathJS project was chosen due to the very easily readable code and seemingly robust implementation (and indeed no bugs were found!!) of the DOM Level 3 XPath Processor.

-By releasing XPathJS_javarosa, we hope to help promote the adoption of a platform with multiple data collection, entry, collation and analysis apps that use an open format and can work together.
+I hope this project helps to promote the adoption of a platform with multiple data collection, entry, collation and analysis apps that use an open format and can work together.

 Development
 --------